zun-liang/alt-blogs/about.md

 ---
 layout: page
-title: About
+title: About ⋆˙⟡
 permalink: /about/
 ---

-Hi, I am Zun Liang, a self-taught front-end developer👩🏻‍💻!
+Hi, I am Zun Liang, a self-taught front-end developer👩🏻‍💻⋆˙⟡

-This is the backup blog for my personal website.
+This is the backup blog 📝 for my personal website.

-To know more about me, please click [here](https://zun-liang.github.io/about/)!
+To know more about me, please visit [my website](https://zun-liang.github.io/)⋆˙⟡